411Hall/JAWS/README.md

-# JAWS - Just Another Windows (Enum) Scrip
+# JAWS - Just Another Windows (Enum) Script

-Simple script for decoding malicious VBS scripts dropped by Word macros.
+JAWS is PowerShell script designed to help Penetration Testers quickly identify potential privilege escalation vectors on Windows systems.

+Its recommended you use the pre compiled standalone binary or compile the script yourself using the [PS2EXE tool] (https://gallery.technet.microsoft.com/PS2EXE-Convert-PowerShell-9e4e07f1)

 ## Usage: